Blokje5/blokje5.dev/content/posts/validating-terraform-plans.md

 }
 ```

-We define three functions here: `key_val_valid_pascal_case` validates wether the keys and values are proper pascal case, `is_pascal_case` is a helper function that determines wether a string is pascal case. `tags_contain_proper_keys` validates wether the tags contain atleast the minumum set of tags: ApplicationRole, Owner and Project.
+We define three functions here: `key_val_valid_pascal_case` validates whether the keys and values are proper pascal case, `is_pascal_case` is a helper function that determines whether a string is pascal case. `tags_contain_proper_keys` validates whether the tags contain atleast the minumum set of tags: ApplicationRole, Owner and Project.
 Note that we are using a [set comprehension](https://www.openpolicyagent.org/docs/latest/how-do-i-write-policies/#set-comprehensions) to generate a set of keys after which we use set operations to check if the tags contain the minimum set.

 Now that we have the functions in place to validate the tags, we can write the actual rules.
 Ideally our rules also contain some information on which resources where affected and which rule they broke: